Abhilash-Ponnachan/nginxsetup/readme.md

     │   ├── scgi_params
     │   └── uwsgi_params
 ```

+Note that we shall be using only a couple of those files, but lets just keep the whole directory as it is to make things simpler to mount back in.

 Since **`nginx.conf`** is the _configuration_ file, let us open it up and take a look =>